Spirit

 | State | Municipalities | Region | |---|---:|---| | Jalisco | 125 | Highlands (Los Altos) + Lowlands (Valles) | | Michoacán | 30 | Highland strip bordering Jalisco | | Tamaulipas | 11 | Added to the DO in 1977 | | Nayarit | 8 | Pacific coast strip | | Guanajuato | 7 | Bajío edge |

 The DO was originally recognized in 1974; Tamaulipas was added three years later in 1977.
-Earlier reference works occasionally describe the DO as "five states" without naming the 181-municipality boundary, which is more precise and the one the CRT uses for certification.
+Earlier reference works occasionally describe the DO as "five states" without naming the 181-municipality boundary, which is more precise and the one the CRTConsejo Regulador del Tequila: the official regulatory body for tequila, headquartered in Guadalajara uses for certification.

 Within Jalisco, two terroirs are clearly distinguishable.